 RELG6240 Contemporary Culture and Theologies 3 s.h.

 An examination of the nature and implications of current issues and practices found in major world cultures with emphasis on their impact on Christian ministry, particularly ecumenical and intercultural ministry.
 Prerequisite: RELG5011.

 A summative project that encourages students to reflect on their experience and the directions it may take them as a disciple or minister.
 The Seminary Graduate Portfolio consists of a beginning paper, gathering of graduate work,and self-assessment.
 The student will review her/his portfolio with a committee as a “finale” of her/his graduate work.
 (Evaluated on a pass/fail basis.)

 RELG6900 Advanced Topics in Ministry 1-3 s.h.

-An in-depth study of topics selected from various areas of practical ministry such as church leadership, pastoral care, public ministry, spiritual formation, and disciple education.
-Students should have taken most of their other coursework prior to this course as this course is designed to guide students to integrate their learning into practical ministry application.
-Course topics will be announced prior to each semester they are offered.
-May be repeated for credit provided that the course is a different topic than previously completed by the student.
+An in-depth study of topics selected from various areas of practical ministry such as church leadership, Christian ethics, mission, pastoral care, public ministry, spiritual formation, and disciple education.
+Students should have taken all of their other coursework prior to this course as this is a capstone course.
+The course is designed to guide students to integrate their learning into practical ministry application.
 Prerequisite: RELG5011.